Innovation in Teaching About me | Books | CALL | Autonomy | SLA | Hire me | Contact

 • Symbols that are used in public places with one meaning may have a different meaning in another place.
 Hand signals are a good example.
 The common

-‘thumbs up’ sign in many Western countries has a sexual connotation in the Middle East and other countries, where to convey the same idea of success the index finger and thumb are brought together with the other fingers outstretched.
+‘thumbs up’ sign in many Western countries has a sexual connotation in the Middle East and other countries, where to convey the same idea of success the index ?nger and thumb are brought together with the other ?ngers outstretched.

 • Age may be a factor in interpreting visuals: the symbols, type, and quantity of visual data that young learners can interpret and meaningfully interact with are very different from those that most older learners are able to deal with.

-Academic fields such as mass communication studies and psychology investigate all these points.
-For the individual classroom teacher these differences may be difficult to take into account, but providing information in different forms will probably benefit the largest number of learners.
+Academic ?elds such as mass communication studies and psychology investigate all these points.
+For the individual classroom teacher these differences may be dif?cult to take into account, but providing information in different forms will probably bene?t the largest number of learners.

 Notes on the use of audio, video and website materials